MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ne-windot11-dot11_direction.md

 ---
 UID: NE:windot11.DOT11_DIRECTION
 title: DOT11_DIRECTION (windot11.h)
-description: The DOT11_DIRECTION enumeration is part of Native 802.11 Wireless LAN interface, which is deprecated for Windows 10 and later.
+description: The DOT11_DIRECTION enumeration is part of the Native 802.11 Wireless LAN interface, which is deprecated for Windows 10 and later.
 old-location: netvista\dot11_direction.htm
 tech.root: netvista
 ms.date: 02/16/2018